quirinecker/docki/README.md

 ![screencast](.gitlab/screencast.gif)

 Docki is cli for converting asciidoctor files into html files.
-You can build your documentation with `docki build` and write documenation using the live server with `docki serve`.

 ## Usage

+> [!NOTE]
+> This works in a directory with a directory called `docs`, which contains the asciidoctor documentation.

 ### Building the documentation